-34,983,049 shares of common stock outstanding as of March 31, 2018.
+Shares Outstanding 37,834,260 shares of common stock outstanding as of April 11, 2019.

-There are four ways a stockholder of record can vote:
+Voting There are four ways a stockholder of record can vote:

-- (1) By Internet: You may vote over the Internet by following the instructions provided on the proxy card. - (2) By Telephone: You may vote by telephone by following the instructions on the proxy card. - (3) By Mail: You may complete, sign and return the accompanying proxy card in the postagepaid envelope provided. - (4) In Person: If you are a stockholder as of the record date, you may vote in person at the meeting.
+(1) By Internet: You may vote over the Internet by following the instructions provided on the

+By Telephone: You may vote by telephone by following the instructions on the proxy card.

+(3) By Mail: You may complete, sign and return the accompanying proxy card in the postagepaid envelope provided.

+(4) In Person: If you are a stockholder as of the record date, you may vote in person at the meeting.
 Submitting a proxy will not prevent a stockholder from attending the Annual Meeting, revoking their earlier-submitted proxy, and voting in person.